Daikon-Sun/VFX2017/hw1/README.md

 ```
 The first line contains a number N: the total number of pictures to be computed.
 The following N lines show picture name and exposure time seperated by a space.
 - All the pictures listed in input.txt (case sensitive).
+Beware that the first image listed will be the
+  pivoted(fixed) one during the alignment.